Saints’ Day for the Four Crowned Martyrs – November 9th

 Crowned Martyrs

 Sculptors Claudius, Castorius, Symphorian, and Nicostratus refused to carve a ‘graven image’ of Aesculapius (the Greco-Roman god of Medicine).
-They were condemned in the reign of Diocletian (AD 284-305), placed in lead barrels, and drowned in the Danube.
+So, they were condemned to die in the reign of Diocletian (AD 284-305), placed in lead barrels, and drowned in the Danube.

 Their story is more confused than most, there are a total of 9 Crowned martyrs in a group of five and a group of four.
 Four soldiers were killed for refusing to worship Aesculapius, and five sculptors refused to carve a statue.
-Or vice versa, or its all a mix up.
-To cap it all their Saint’s Day has been changed from November 8th to the 9th.
-I’ll let you look it up!
+Or vice versa, or it’s all a mix-up.
+To cap it all, their Saint’s Day has been changed from November 8th to the 9th.
+I’ll let you sort it out by looking it up here!

 Patrons of sculptors, stonemasons, stonecutters; against fever; and for a reason, I have not been able to find out: cattle.